Tutorial setup

 spack.cmd.display_specs(result)

-Notice we added importing and using the system package (sys) to access the first and second command line arguments.
+We added importing and using the system package (sys) to access the first and second command line arguments.

 Now we can run our new script by entering the following: